zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 As a result, the Z-Wave specification forbids interacting with the `Multilevel Switch CC` on devices that support the `Window Covering CC`.

 To avoid removing functionality for users, applications that plan on upgrading to `v11` must make sure to have support for the `Window Covering CC`.

+## Changed return types of `Controller.firmwareUpdateOTA` and `Controller.firmwareUpdateOTW` methods

+These methods previously only returned a `boolean` indicating success or failure.
+To get more information about the update result, applications had to listen to the `firmware update finished` event in addition to awaiting the returned promise.

+To make this easier:

+-   `firmwareUpdateOTA` now returns a `Promise<FirmwareUpdateResult>`
+-   `firmwareUpdateOTW` now returns a `Promise<ControllerFirmwareUpdateResult>`

+both of which contain the same information as the corresponding `firmware update finished` events.